 Ski Cooper is one of the oldest ski “resorts” in Colorado.
 It started as a training ground for the 10th Mountain Division Special Forces during World War II.
 This force fought in the Alps with wooden skis.
 The infrastructure of Ski Cooper has entered the 21st century so is indeed safe.
 However, it feels like we have stepped back in time.

-If you only go to visit the mining town of Leadville near the resort, it is worth the drive.
+You can drive past Ski Cooper if you are going to visit the mining town of Leadville.
 Be forewarned, the roads are narrow and a bit scary.
 You will have to drive past the “mega-resorts” of Copper Mountain, Keystone, as well as Vail to arrive there.
 The residents of the area think nothing of passing on icy winter roads.
 It is not for the faint of heart.
 However, there are many others who drive cautiously.
 The drive is worth a day visiting Leadville.
 If you are a skier, the drive is even more well-spent.